 Once you have submitted your fee, completed your application and background check, you are required to attend an orientation before you start volunteering.
 Volunteer Orientations typically occur on the last Saturday of the month, January – October.
 Volunteers must have completed the previous steps in order to attend an orientation.

 Step 4: Ready, get set, volunteer!

 Following orientation, you will be scheduled to attend a training session(s) to prepare you for your volunteer position.
 Some jobs require volunteers to attend our Safe Animal Handling training, where we review safety procedures and reading animal body language as well as proper handling of animals within a shelter environment.

 All volunteer jobs, including non-animal handling jobs, may include classroom and on-the-job training.

-If you still have general questions about volunteering, please contact our Volunteer Programs Manager at 719.302.8759 or via email.
+If you still have general questions about volunteering, please contact us via email.